keerthivnair/ARt/README.md

 # ARt - Gesture Controlled AR Drawing System

-Hand tracking and landmark detection system for drawing and interacting with virtual objects using hand gestures.
+A real-time hand-tracking and 2D landmark detection system built with OpenCV and MediaPipe for virtual drawing, shape selection, and partial canvas transformations using intuitive hand gestures.

 ## Features

-- Real-time hand detection and 2D landmark tracking (21 landmarks per hand)
-- Gesture recognition (pinch, fist, point, open palm, victory)
-- Hand gesture drawing on a virtual canvas
-- Color palette cycling
-- Pinch-to-draw interaction model
+- **Multi-Hand Real-Time Tracking**: Tracks up to 2 hands simultaneously with mirror-aware handedness detection.
+- **Left-Hand Circle Selection**: Draw a loop/circle with your left index finger around any part of the canvas to select specific strokes.
+- **Partial Transformations**: Move or scale only selected strokes independently from the rest of the canvas.
+- **Left-Hand Pinch-to-Move**: Pinch with your left hand to translate (pan) selected drawings or the entire canvas.
+- **Right-Hand Pinch-to-Scale**: Pinch with your right hand to zoom/scale selected drawings or the entire canvas.
+- **Point-to-Draw & Erase**: Draw using your right index finger; erase using index + middle finger.
+- **Fist-to-Deselect**: Form a fist with your left hand to instantly deselect current selection.
+- **Color Cycling**: Cycle through an 8-color palette.

 ## Requirements

 - Python 3.10+
+- OpenCV (`opencv-python`)
+- MediaPipe (`mediapipe`)
+- NumPy (`numpy`)
 - Webcam
-- See `requirements.txt`

 ## Installation